krisc/HeistCoin/README.md

 - You can just leave a town whenever you want.
 If you see that an exchange or banks are unreachable, just leave town and go to the next.

+Known issues:
+- The leaderboard screen is somewhat finnicky.
+Sometimes player names are listed as 'undefined'.
+This may depend on confirmation times of transactions being variable and also the retrieval time of data from the blockchain being variable.
+You can refresh the page and go to the leaderboard again if you didn't see your score the first time.

 Kris Calabio - Lead Programmer

 Mark Calabio - Graphic Designer/Additional Programming